ryoNagata001/sample-server/README.md

 "outDir": "./build",
 ```

-Now that the `tsconfig` is correctly set up we will add some Typescript Definition files or `.d.ts` files via the `@Types` module.
+Now that the `tsconfig` is correctly set up we will add some Typescript Definition files or `.d.ts` files via the `@types` module.
 These files are used to give the compiler knowledge of the application.

 As we will be using Express and ES2015 syntax.
 We need to install the `es6-shim`, and `express` typings.